-The Minister of International Development announced Norway’s contribution for the period 2018–2020 at the Financing Conference of the Global Partnership for Education (GPE) in Dakar, Senegal, today.
+The Minister of International Development will announce Norway’s contribution for the period 2018–2020 at the Financing Conference of the Global Partnership for Education (GPE) that takes place in Dakar, Senegal, today.
 Over the next three years, Norway will provide a total of NOK 2.07 billion, an increase of NOK 600 million compared to our contribution for the period 2015-2017.
 The Norwegian pledge will contribute to provide training for 1.7 million more teachers and to enable an additional 19 million children to complete primary education.

 ‘Education is of crucial importance for combating poverty and fostering social development.
 Some 264 million children and young people are out of school.
 In addition, there are many places where the quality of education is so poor that children do not even learn basic skills such as numeracy and literacy.
 This has major consequences in social, economic and security terms, both for the countries that are lagging behind and for the rest of the international community,’ said Mr Astrup.